AngelDHackerman/santa-lucia-data-analysis-manual/README.md

 > ⚠️ IMPORTANT: Further Investigation Is Needed!

-Despite this might just `statistical noise` this might be also the `key for find a pattern` in this data.
+Despite this might just `statistical noise` this might be also the `key for finding a pattern` in this data.
 We only have 6 months old data but as the dataset grows the chances to find (or not) a patter for  the winning numbers also increase!

 # 6. Top 10 sellers with more winning numbers 🌟